 In Washington, the legislature passed HB 1477 (E2SHB 1477), the Crisis Call Center Hubs and Crisis Services Act, to enhance and expand behavioral health crisis response and suicide prevention services for all people in Washington State.
 This bill established the Crisis Response improvement Strategy (CRIS) committee, which will develop recommendations to support implementation of the work in the bill.

-The 988 dialing code will be available nationally for call, text, or chat beginning on July 16, 2022.
+As of July 16, 2022, the 988 dialing code is available nationally for call, text, or chat.
 Increased collaboration between crisis service providers aims to reduce the use of emergency room and police departments, while increasing options for those in crisis and improving system coordination around access to care.

-- 988 will be confidential, free, and available 24/7/365, connecting those experiencing a mental health, substance use, or suicidal crisis with trained crisis counselors.
+- 988 is confidential, free, and available 24/7/365, connecting those experiencing a mental health, substance use, or suicidal crisis with trained crisis counselors.
+Those who are worried about a loved one who may need crisis support can also dial 988.

-- Access to the NSPL is available through every land line, cell phone, and voice-over internet devices in the United States.
+- Access to the 988 Lifeline crisis centers is available through every land line, cell phone, and voice-over internet devices in the United States.

-- 988 services will be available in Spanish, along with interpretation services in over 250 languages.
+- Live 988 services are available in English and Spanish and use Language Line Solutions to provide translation services in over 250 additional languages.

 - The nationwide implementation of the 988 three-digit call, text, and chat line is just the first important step in re-imagining crisis support in the U.S.